askehansen/houdini.js/README.md

 ### Checkbox

-We want to be able to add a shipping address to our form
+We want to be able to add a shipping address to our form:

 ```html
 <input type="checkbox" name="shipping_address">